Joe5565/e235/Joe_Drovdahl_Revised_Resume_Tutorial.md

 title: "Resumes Templates For Tranferring Students"
 date:   2019-06-14 10:00:00
 category: tutorials
-author: "Uyen Do"
+author: "Joe Drovdahl"
 ---

 ## Lesson Abstact
->This lesson is to show for students how to use Microfsoft Word to build a simple and professional resume so that students can create one by themselves.
-Microsoft Word offers a bunch of résumé templates.
-Some are beautiful; some are not.
-They can choose which style fits them best.
+>This lesson is to show students how to use Microfsoft Word to build a simple and professional résumé so that students can create one by themselves.
+Microsoft Word offers several résumé templates, each one possessing its own unique aspects.
+This gives students a plethora of options to showcase their skills and experience.

 ## Lesson Objectives/Outcomes
->Show how to create a résumé using Microsoft Word
+>Show how to create a résumé using Microsoft Word.

->Provide a few tips on getting students through the résumé screening process so they can press that send button with confidence.
+>Provide multiple tips to help better the chances of students succeeding through the résumé screening process so that they can press that submit button with confidence!

 ## Materials